Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 Governor Romney has been portraying you as a nice guy.

-You've got the stock market that's doing incredibly well and you've still got this unemployment.
+You've got a stock market that's doing incredibly well.

 How are you going to get the Republicans to agree to a tax increase?

-Do you still believe after three years in this gridlock that we've had that somebody who claims to be an outsider can get things accomplished in Washington?
+Do you still believe after three years and this gridlock that we've had that somebody who claims to be an outsider can get things accomplished in Washington?

 How much pressure have you been getting from Prime Minister Netanyahu to make up your mind to use military force in Iran?